 Monitoring for threat activities involves monitoring large sets of indicators and analysis of data over a significant period of time.

-Within the intelligence community the “intelligence cycle” has been recognized as central to effective risk management/ The intelligence cycle is depicted as on the right.
-This ‘intelligence cycle’ forms the core for the baseline capabilities for the National Network of Fusion Centers and used for threat analysis and risk mitigation.
+Within the intelligence community the “intelligence cycle” has been recognized as central to effective risk management.
+The intelligence cycle is depicted on the right; showing the cycle of collaboration from requirements gathering through dissemination.
+The ‘intelligence cycle’ forms the core of the baseline capabilities for the National Network of Fusion Centers and is used for threat analysis and risk mitigation.

 Various communities have started addressing these issues by developing ecosystems for threat information sharing.
 While non-cyber domains (specifically the intelligence and related communities) have a rich history of threat analysis and information sharing, the massive proliferation of automated machine-speed attack capabilities is putting heavy strains on traditional threat and risk evaluation and mitigations techniques.
 At the same time, different communities (such as IT/cyber, law enforcement, emergency management, business architecture, etc.) are developing different approaches to address this challenge.
 As a result, different taxonomies, models, and protocols have emerged that address the specific needs of the respective community yet create stovepipes for the overall ecosystem.